Jewel (singer): Personal life

-Jewel was in a relationship with actor Sean Penn in 1995 after he spotted her performing on Late Night with Conan O'Brien.
-He invited her to compose a song for his film The Crossing Guard and followed her on tour.

-She married pro rodeo cowboy Ty Murray on August 7, 2008, in the Bahamas after a 10-year relationship.
-She gave birth to their son, Kase Townes Murray, on July 11, 2011.
-In 2014, after nearly 6 years of marriage, the couple divorced.

 Jewel is the daughter of Atz Kilcher, who stars in the Discovery Channel show Alaska: The Last Frontier.
 All three of her brothers live in Alaska.

-Her first cousin once removed is actress Q'orianka Kilcher who is best known for her role as Pocahontas opposite Colin Farrell and Christian Bale in director Terrence Malick's Academy Award-nominated motion picture The New World (2005).
+Her first cousin once removed is actress Q'orianka Kilcher who is best known for her role as Pocahontas in The New World (2005).

-Jewel has been estranged from her mother (who also served as her business manager) since 2003; the singer has accused her mother of stealing millions of dollars from her.
+Jewel has been estranged from her mother (who served as her business manager) since 2003, when Jewel accused her of stealing millions of dollars from her.

+Jewel and actor Sean Penn began dating in 1995 after Penn spotted her performing on Late Night with Conan O'Brien.
+Penn invited Jewel to compose a song for his film The Crossing Guard and followed her on tour.

+Three years later, Jewel and rodeo cowboy Ty Murray started dating, and were married in The Bahamas in 2008, after having been together for a decade.
+She gave birth to their son, Kase Townes Murray, on July 11, 2011.
+In 2014, after nearly six years of marriage, the couple divorced.

+In a 2022 interview with Mental, Jewel talks about how she started having panic attacks at age sixteen.
+Unbeknownst to her then, she employed the principles of cognitive behavioral therapy (CBT), particularly visualization, to manage them.

 Jewel has said: "I don't think I started off young as a feminist.
 I read a lot of books in Alaska, I was pretty isolated where I grew up, and I think that I never thought I was any different than a man; I was raised in a place where pioneer women were very strong still.
 They'd shoe horses and build their own homes and were very self-sufficient.
 It wasn't really until I've gotten older that I really became a fan of women.
 And a fan of what women are capable of balancing and achieving, by just being them."

+On January 20, 2025 Jewel made a surprise performance, singing "Over the Rainbow" for Robert F. Kennedy Jr. and Cheryl Hines at the Make America Healthy Again (MAHA) Inauguration Ball held during the second inauguration of Donald Trump, father of her close friend Ivanka Trump.
+She later apologized and expressed her support for the LGBTQIA+ community.